rustychaiNZ/mongodbIntroduction/readMe.md

 /registerUser|**post** the new user to db     |POST  |
 /allUsers    |**get** all users from db       |GET   |
 /loginUser   |check for existing user to login|Post  |

+9. To see data being posted, click on cluster->collections->shop->users